 valid for 7 days for the visit to: Medicean ramparts, Fort Falcone, Linguella Museum of Archaeology, Vigilanti Theatre, Roman villa in Le Grotte and Foresiana Picture Gallery.

 |Contact details||tel. +39 0565 1930894 - www.visitaportoferraio.com|

 In 1814 Napoleon had it turned into a theatre, then in 1618, Orazio di Borbone, the then town governor, had the Carmine Church built as the nearby hospital chapel bearing the same name.
 Shaped like a Greek cross, it was the tallest and most elaborate church in the town of Portoferraio.

 In the early 1800s it was deconsacrated and used for military purposes, thus becoming nothing more than a mere warehouse.
-In 1814, after having spoken to Mr Traditi, who was the mayor at the time, Napoleon had it turned into a theatre for exhibitions and special events.
-In order to get the money needed for the work to be carried out he put the 65 boxes in the Theatre up for sale, and this caused the "good" families of the Elba society to argue because they all wanted the best boxes so their family name could become more important.
+In 1814, after having spoken to Mr Traditi, who was the mayor at the time, Napoleon had it turned into a theatre to be used for exhibitions and special events.
+In order to get the money for the work that had to be carried out he put the 65 boxes in the Theatre up for sale, and this caused the "important" families of the Elba society to argue because they all wanted the best boxes so their family name could become more important.